tensorcircuit/tensorcircuit-ng/docs/source/contribution.rst

   git push --set-upstream origin <name-of-change>

-* Create a PR from the official TensorCircuit repository and send it for review.
+* Create a PR from the official TensorCircuit-NG repository and send it for review.
 Some comments and remarks attached with the PR are recommended.
 If the PR is not finally finished, please add [WIP] at the beginning of the title of your PR.

 * The PR will be reviewed by the developers and may get approved or change requested.
 In the latter case, you can further revise the PR according to suggestions and feedback from the code reviewers.